Mysignals/MySignalsApp_Server/README.md

 <br>

 #### **REGISTRAR ENPOINTS**
->ENDPOINTS only accessible to logged in user with Registrar role
+>ENDPOINTS only accessible to logged in user with Registrar role.
+This is The Admin

   `POST '/registrar/provider/new'`
 - Change user role to Provider